Psychiatric-Mental Health Nurse Practitioner Courses

 Students may complete nurse practitioner school requirements in two-and-a-half years, or eight semesters, of full-time study if they take two courses per semester for three semesters each year.
 Some students choose to space out the program requirements and take longer to complete their studies.

-How long is a PMHNP Program?
+How long is Chamberlain’s PMHNP program?

 Chamberlain University accredited by the Higher Learning Commission (HLC), www.hlcommission.com an institutional accreditation agency recognized by the U.S. Department of Education.